Top 10 Attractions in Colorado Springs 2026 Travel Guide + Must-See Spots

 10. Old Colorado City

-A historic district filled with shops, galleries, and restaurants—perfect for a relaxing afternoon.
-In 1859 the small settlement of El Dorado, at the eastern entrance to the pass through the mountains to the west, was renamed Colorado City by the founders Melancthon Beach, Rufus Cable, Anthony Bott and George Bute.
+Is a historic district filled with shops, galleries, and restaurants—perfect for a relaxing afternoon.
+In 1859, the small settlement of El Dorado, at the eastern entrance to the mountain (Ute) pass through the mountains to the west, was renamed Colorado City by the founders Melancthon Beach, Rufus Cable, Anthony Bott and George Bute.
 Colorado City became the first permanent town in the Pikes Peak region.
 Only one mile west of Holden House, the area is a great place to get a flavor of the old West.
+Here you’ll find the historic first capital of the Colorado Territory in Bancroft Park, concerts, farmers market and more during the summer months including Memorial Day weekend’s “Territory Days” to celebrate our state and national historic district designations.
+Only a 10 blocks from Holden House, it’s an easy drive with ample parking and walkable for those who choose to get some exercise in the neighborhood.
+Also located within the district is the Old Colorado City Historical Society Museum with free displays and a great bookshop featuring an extensive selection on the history of the area. *Shopping hours generally 10 a.m. to 5 p.m. and various restaurants open for breakfast through dinner hours

 Old Colorado City Colorado Springs